philliphall/plaid2qfx/README.md

 ## Caveats and Known Issues
 1. The .html file generated as part of the account linking process does not work properly in Firefox.
 You'll get a spinning circle when you click the button.
 Chrome and Edge work fine.
+2. Those who have legacy encrypted config files can run the decrypt_conf.py function, which will back up your encrypted config and convert it to a plaintext config MINUS your Plaid API client secret.